AAverin/AndroidNetworkManager/README.md

 ## Idea
 The idea behind this project was to implement a generic NetworkManager for Android.
+(please note that this project is long outdated and is here only as a code sample.
+I've switched to Retrofit library quite some time ago)

 Every Android apps developer has to work with REST APIs and server-side.